AdamPuzio/panda-scaffold/README.md

 Provides the default command to be called when imported, usually as a subcommand.

 If not explicitly set, it defaults to `name`.

+### `scaffoldDir`

+The default directory where your scaffolds are located.
+This will automatically be prepended to any `source` action params.

 ### `arguments`